fpeterek/strojove-uceni/football-performance/README.md

 Clusters 1, 3, 4 and 5 contain teams that didn't do as well.
 Teams in clusters 1, 3 and 4 came third or fourth during group stage.
-Teams from cluster 5 actually did well in their groups and managed to advance to the round of 16, when their spell came to a sour end as they lost the round of 16 horribly.
+Teams from cluster 5 actually did well in their groups and managed to advance to the round of 16, when their spell came to a sour end as they lost the round of 16 horribly, which makes cluster 5 somewhat interesting.

 ### KMeans